AkashThoriya/universal-learning-platform/docs/PROJECT-STATUS.md

 ## 🔄 **CURRENT STATUS & NEXT PRIORITIES (Aug 31, 2025)**

-### **Status: PRODUCTION READY**
+### **Status: Production-tested**

-The codebase is now production-ready with enterprise-grade code quality standards.
-All core features are implemented and functional with enhanced tooling.
+The codebase has been production-tested and follows enterprise-grade code quality standards.
+Core features are implemented and functional; further QA and incremental improvements continue.

 ### **Recent Enhancements Completed**